alejandroq/serverless.deepdive.edu/README.md

 - [ ] api
     - [x] launched
     - [ ] logic
-    - [ ] qa
 - [ ] front-end
     - [x] launched [http://xcvjalksdfjasieswebsite.s3-website.us-east-1.amazonaws.com/](http://xcvjalksdfjasieswebsite.s3-website.us-east-1.amazonaws.com/)
         - [x] s3
         - [ ] cloudfront <!-- [https://medium.com/all-technology-feeds/launching-a-static-site-with-react-aws-cloudfront-180f7a623675](https://medium.com/all-technology-feeds/launching-a-static-site-with-react-aws-cloudfront-180f7a623675) -->
-    - [ ] scaffolded
     - [ ] logic
+    - [ ] connected

+Hot stopped for this presentation at 11:50AM on 5/17/18 and logged the aforementioned progress.

 Known complications:
 - SAM CLI is rather new, so there are a few issues.
-For this presentation I used a version built from source.
+For this presentation I used a version built from source (see `HISTORY` for commands)
-- Testing DynamoDB locally is challenging and not very representative of the actual production DynamoDB.
 - Debugging and logging serverless is still peculiar (but getting better).
+Handled via CloudWatch and X-Ray in production.
+Locally a command can be passed to `sam local [OPTION]` to run your function in a Docker container that is open to popular debugging tools for the respective techonology in play.
+- Testing DynamoDB locally is challenging and not very representative of the actual production DynamoDB

 ## The Definitive Maxim of 05/17/18

 Everything is an event stream.

+I recommend you look up Pub/Sub models.
+Nothing new, but really incredible and finding itself everywhere from infrastructure to front-end applications. [https://www.amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20](https://www.amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20)

 ## Other Notable Serverless Options
+- CodePipeline and CodeBuild
+    - Serverless CI/CD.
+No hosted Jenkins necessary.
-- CloudFront and S3 website serving at pennies.
-Costs = (2.3 cents / month) * GB + Traffic per Andy S. First GB of transfer/month is free.
+- CloudFront and S3 Website
+    - $$$ = ( ( 2.3 cents / month ) * GB ) + Traffic *first GB of transfer/month is free tier*
-- Lambda@Edge and CloudFront for webapp serving | compute @ edge locations
-- Greengrass
+- CloudFront and Lambda@Edge
+    - Compute at edge and replicate a Web Application server at AWS Edge Locations.
 - DynamoDB
+    - NoSQL Document DB
+    - An older product and therefore has the strangest pricing
+    - Is very good and trusted for incredible workloads in the wild
-- IoT
+- IoT (just really cool)
-- etc.
+- Greengrass (still really cool)
+- A lot more and probably more as of this reading

 ## Resources
 - [https://github.com/awslabs/serverless-application-model](https://github.com/awslabs/serverless-application-model)